 iOS 14.5 or higher: Users complain about rapid battery drain

-The consumer groups cite reports of battery drain and performance drops experienced by some users after downloading certain versions of iOS 14.
-Specifically, iOS 14.5, iOS 14.5.1 and iOS 14.6 are mentioned.
-Back in June, a lawsuit was filed against Apple, attempting to link the reports of battery drain and performance drops to allegations of planned "obsolescence."
-However, the consumer reports only point to issues with battery life draining faster than expected, not performance drops.
-However, Euroconsumer member organizations draw a link between the battery drain reports and Apple's past performance management systems.
-Lawsuits have been filed against Apple in a number of European countries, alleging that the company deliberately slowed down iPhones.
+The consumer groups cite reports of battery drain and performance degradation experienced by some users after downloading certain versions of iOS 14.
+Specifically, iOS 14.5, iOS 14.5.1, and iOS 14.6 are mentioned.
+A lawsuit was filed against Apple in June, attempting to link the reports of battery drain and performance degradation to allegations of planned "obsolescence."
+However, the consumer reports only point to issues with battery life draining faster than expected, not performance degradation.
+Euroconsumer member organizations, however, draw a connection between the battery drain reports and Apple's past performance management systems.
+Lawsuits have been filed against Apple in several European countries, alleging that the company intentionally slowed down iPhones.

 OCU wants to “create a dialogue with Apple”

 According to the OCU, the purpose of the letter is to "create a dialogue with Apple to find the best way to compensate consumers."
-The OCU has threatened to take the matter to court if Apple does not provide "an appropriate response."
-It remains unclear what a "appropriate response" means in this case.
+The OCU has threatened to take the matter to court if Apple does not provide "a reasonable response."
+What a "reasonable response" means in this case remains unclear.
 There is no clear indication of a generally faster battery drain caused by the operating system updates cited by the organization.
-For a claim of "planned obsolescence" to hold water or be legally relevant, it would have to include a large number of consumers - and that does not seem to be the case at the moment.
+For a claim of "planned obsolescence" to hold water or be legally relevant, it would have to involve a large number of consumers—and that doesn't appear to be the case at present.
 (Photo by Denys Prykhodov / Bigstockphoto)